 Devil’s Delight is similar to Bohemia Praying Clown, featuring yellow leaf edges and streaks as well as lavender flowers.
 However, the flower takes on a unique bell-shape that is very appealing.
 We think this sport goes well in just about any garden, as long as it gets a good amount of sun.

-Registered with the AHS in 2013 bt R. Danik
+Registered with the AHS in 2013 by R. Danik

 This is a really unique Hosta.
-Actually, the foliage is unique for any plant.
-It was found unloved in a nursery and went on to win awards from AHGA for Hosta of the Year in 2011 and the Award of Garden Merit form the Royal Horticultural Society.
+Actually, the foliage is unique to any plant.
+It was found unloved in a nursery and went on to win awards from AHGA for Hosta of the Year in 2011 and the Award of Garden Merit from the Royal Horticultural Society.
 You can’t beat the backstory on this one.
 It is a must-have for any Hosta grower.